-michael has funded healthcare for 80 patients in 12 countries.
+michael has funded healthcare for 98 patients in 13 countries.

-michael has funded healthcare for 80 patients in 12 countries.
+michael has funded healthcare for 98 patients in 13 countries.

-Neary is a 72-year-old wife and mother from Cambodia.
-She has fours sons, two daughters, and nine grandchildren.
-Neary lives with her youngest son who is a rice farmer.
-She shared that she enjoys listening to music on the radio.
-Ten years ago, Neary developed a cataract in her right eye, causing her blurry vision, tearing, and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Neary learned about our medical partner, Children's Surgical Centre, she traveled for four hours with her son seeking treatment.
-On September 9th, doctors will perform small incision cataract surgery (SICS) and an intraocular lens implant in her right eye.
+Sokhom is a 66-year-old retired rice farmer.
+Sadly, Sokhom's husband passed away many years ago.
+Now, she lives with her daughter, who also works as a rice farmer, and she has five grandchildren.
+In her free time, she likes to listen to the monks pray on the radio and visit the pagoda near her home.
+Three years ago, Sokhom developed a cataract in her right eye, causing her sensitivity to light, blurry vision, and tearing.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Sokhom learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
+On February 24th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $229 procedure.
-Neary said, "I hope after surgery I can see everything and recognize faces clearer than now.
-I want to be able to do any work and go travel and get around on my own."
-Her son added, "I hope my mother's surgery is successful so her vision can improve and she can be happy."
+Sokhom shared, "I hope after surgery my eye can see clearly.
+I want to be able to do more of my housework and help my daughter take care of my grandchildren."